gistarrs/sweep_test/README.md

 )
 ```
 #### Spatial query
-- get_mode "use default" reads the most recent bsdb data saved to the data bsdb_dataset folder (by file name).
-- filter_method: setting to "Spatial" will use a file path or geodataframe to estimate emissions for all impacted structures within polygon_input.
+Use a polygon shapefile or GeoDataFrame to select structures within specific geographic areas.

+Key Parameters:
+- get_mode: "refresh", "use_default" or "use_custom".
+Uses the most recently cached BSDB file.
+- filter_method="Spatial": Filters data based on the spatial extent of polygon_input.
-- polygon_input:  A path (str) to a .shp or .gpkg or a geodataframe containing a single polygon or multiple polygons (one per row).
+- polygon_input: Path to a shapefile or GeoPackage, or a GeoDataFrame with one or more polygons.
-- apply_date_filter (True or False) allows users to limit the query to a specific date range set by:
+- apply_date_filter: Optional boolean to apply a date range filter.
-- start_date: "YYYY-MM-DD"
+- start_date: String or datetime object in "YYYY-MM-DD" format, applied if apply_date_filter == True.
-- end_date: "YYYY-MM-DD"
+- end_date: String or datetime object in "YYYY-MM-DD" format, applied if apply_date_filter == True.
-- geometry_col can be used to specify a geometry column if it is not "geometry."
+- geometry_col: Name of the geometry column if not "geometry".
-- for spatial queries, aggregate_fields can also include ["AOI_INDEX"], or polygon number, which is automatically assigned.
+- aggregate_fields: - aggregate_fields: Grouping fields for the emissions summary.
+Options include:
+["YEAR", "MONTH", "INCIDENT", "COABDIS", "COUNTY", "AIR DISTRICT", "AIR DISTRICT ID", "AIR BASIN", "AOI_INDEX"].
+Defaults to ['YEAR', 'INCIDENT']
+- write: Set to "Yes" to save outputs to disk or "No" to keep them in memory.

 ```bash
 emissions_gdf, agg_table, vehicle_table = main(